Stat Quo: 2011–present: Songwriting, new label and ATLA

 In 2011, Stat Quo was cited at Dr. Dre's Aftermath Entertainment website as a signed songwriter to Aftermath Entertainment.
 On July 23, 2012 Wiz Khalifa released a song titled "Far from Coach" as a promotional single from his second studio album O.N.I.F.C., the track features former Aftermath Entertainment artists Stat Quo and Game, although the song didn't make the cut in the album.
 The reunion formed a business partnership from both Stat Quo and Game.
 In late 2012, both rappers founded Rolex Records, which was later renamed to The Firm.
 Both artists will use the label to release new music and sign other artists.
 He also executive produced and appeared on a hidden skit in Jesus Piece, The Game's fifth studio album and last under Interscope Records.

 On September 9, 2013, Stat Quo released the first single "Michael" (a tribute to Michael Jordan, Mike Tyson, & Michael Jackson) from his upcoming second studio album titled ATLA, an acronym for "All This Life Allows", confirmed to appear as a bonus track.
 It was produced by Tone Mason, who is the album's lead producer.
 On October 8, 2013, rapper Game released a mixtape titled OKE: Operation Kill Everything to promote his upcoming studio album, the mixtape was released under The Firm, making it the first release of the label.
 The mixtape is executive produced by and features Stat Quo on the track "Compton".

 On December 16, 2013, the second single from ATLA was released.
 The track is titled "Trillion" featuring Dre from production duo Cool & Dre and produced by Tone Mason, who also produced "Michael", the album's lead single.
 On December 17, 2013, Stat Quo released the long-awaited FUPM Is the Future with Bobby Creekwater under the acronym FUPM meaning "Fuck U Pay Me".
 The album was initially announced in December 2011 but it was shelved while both artists pursued other ventures.
 Bobby Creekwater finally announced the official release date on December 4, 2013.
 The first two singles for the album "Alright Alright" & "Blast Off" were released late 2011 and the final single was dropped on December 10, 2013, called "Old School New School".

 On December 20, 2013, Stat Quo released the third single off ATLA entitled "OutKast".
 The single was produced by DeUno, and it is a tribute song to Atlanta rap group OutKast.
 ATLA is set to be released in 2014.
 On January 6, 2014, Stat Quo released the fourth single off ATLA entitled "That's Life, Part 1".
 The single was produced by Bink.
 With the release of this single, Stat Quo announced the official release date of ATLA as February 15, 2014, which was his son's birthday.

-On January 1, 2022, Stat Quo Signed Dominican Jay to the Firm.
-A reality lyricist from Queens New York by way of Austin Texas.